 Antibiotics should never be used to treat the common cold or flu, unless there is a secondary bacterial infection.
-There is insufficient evidence in the literature to support the use of OTC products for the prevention of these viral infections; however, vitamin C and zinc can be used as prophylaxis.
+There is insufficient evidence in the literature to supports the use of OTC products for the prevention of these viral infections; however, products like Corenza C or Corenza para-C which contain vitamin C and zinc can be used as a prophylaxis.
 Receiving the influenza vaccine may reduce the risk of acquiring seasonal influenza.
 Treatment is symptomatic; however, the use of many of the OTC medicines is not supported by literature.
-Certain herbal remedies like P. sidoides extract, A. paniculata and elderberry may be effective, although the safety profile of these remedies should always be read first.
+Certain herbal remedies like P. sidoides extract, A. paniculata and elderberry may be effective, although a person should always read the safety profile of these remedies first.
 Codeine and antihistamines may be used in combination therapies to treat coughs and other cold symptoms.
 Medicines, such as paracetamol and other NSAIDs, may be used to manage pain and fever in adults.
 Antivirals, such as the neuraminidase inhibitors, can be used in the prevention and treatment of both influenza A and B.